ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   - The 'salt' value, specifying the new OSCORE Master Salt value.
 This parameter MAY be present.

-* The parameter 'stale_node_ids' MUST also be included, with CBOR label defined in {{ssec-iana-ace-groupcomm-parameters-registry}}.
+* The 'stale_node_ids' parameter MUST also be included, with CBOR label registered in {{ssec-iana-ace-groupcomm-parameters-registry}}.
 This parameter is encoded as a CBOR array, where each element is encoded as a CBOR byte string.
 The order of elements in the CBOR array is irrelevant.
 The parameter is populated as follows.

   - The Group Manager creates an empty CBOR array ARRAY.

   - The Group Manager considers the most recent set of stale Sender IDs for the group (see {{sssec-stale-sender-ids}}), i.e., the set X associated with the current version of the group keying material about to be relinquished.

   - For each Sender ID in X, the Group Manager encodes it as a CBOR byte string and adds the result to ARRAY.

-   - The parameter 'stale_node_ids' takes ARRAY as value.
+  - The 'stale_node_ids' parameter takes ARRAY as value.

 * The parameters 'creds', 'peer_roles', and 'peer_identifiers' SHOULD be present, if the group rekeying is performed due to one or multiple Clients that have requested to join the group.

   Following the same semantics used in the Join Response message (see {{ssec-join-resp}}), the three parameters specify the authentication credential, roles in the group and node identifier of each of the Clients that have requested to join the group.
 The Group Manager MUST NOT include a non-empty subset of these three parameters.

 The Group Manager separately sends a group rekeying message formatted as defined above to each group member to be rekeyed.

 Each rekeying message MUST be secured with the pairwise secure communication association between the Group Manager and the group member used during the joining process.
 Each rekeying message can target the 'control_uri' URI path defined in {{Section 4.3.1 of RFC9594}} (OPT7), if provided by the intended recipient upon joining the group (see {{ssec-join-req-sending}}).

 This distribution approach requires group members to act (also) as servers, in order to correctly handle unsolicited group rekeying messages from the Group Manager.
-If a group member and the Group Manager use OSCORE {{RFC8613}} to secure their pairwise communications, the group member MUST create a Replay Window in its own Recipient Context upon establishing the OSCORE Security Context with the Group Manager, e.g., by means of the OSCORE profile of ACE {{RFC9203}}.
+If a group member and the Group Manager use OSCORE {{RFC8613}} to secure their pairwise communications, then the group member MUST create a Replay Window in its own Recipient Context upon establishing the OSCORE Security Context with the Group Manager, e.g., by means of the OSCORE profile of ACE {{RFC9203}}.

 Group members and the Group Manager SHOULD additionally support alternative distribution approaches that do not require group members to act (also) as servers.
 A number of such approaches are defined in {{Section 6 of RFC9594}}.
-In particular, a group member may use CoAP Observe {{RFC7641}} and subscribe for updates to the group-membership resource of the group, at the endpoint /ace-group/GROUPNAME/ of the Group Manager (see {{Section 6.1 of RFC9594}}).
+In particular, a group member may use CoAP Observe {{RFC7641}} and subscribe for updates to the group-membership resource of the group, at the endpoint /ace-group/GROUPNAME of the Group Manager (see {{Section 6.1 of RFC9594}}).
 Alternatively, a full-fledged Pub-Sub model can be considered {{I-D.ietf-core-coap-pubsub}}, where the Group Manager publishes to a rekeying topic hosted at a Broker, while the group members subscribe to such topic (see {{Section 6.2 of RFC9594}}).

 ## Receiving Rekeying Messages {#receiving-rekeying-msg}